Ex-Parte/Uniform Motion Calendar/Special Set & Trial Instructions For Probate/Guardianship

 - Modification of Trust or Trust Complaints - Heard only on Wednesdays

 - All Evidentiary Hearings Petition for appointment of guardians

 - Motions must be filed and docketed with clerk before hearing dates can be given or a hearing can be set.

-- Special set hearings are set by Court order and cannot be cancelled except by further order of the Court unless the matter is settled (with an agreed order presented to Court) or withdrawn
+- Special set hearings are now scheduled using the Online Scheduling program for hearings thirty (30) minutes or less.
+Once the hearing is scheduled by Court order, it cannot be cancelled except by further order of the Court unless the matter is settled (with an agreed order presented to Court) or withdrawn.

 - If the hearing is evidentiary, that must be noted on the proposed Order on Special Set Hearing.